joewing/joewing.github.io/projects/index.md

 # Projects

   - [Altair 680](altair680) - An Altair 680 computer implemented in Verilog.

+  - [BFPU](bfpu) - A BF computer made out of 74HC-series ICs.

   - [DOS Programs](dos) - Programs in 386 assembly language for DOS.